Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 If the consumption model is very stable and doesn't have huge sudden spikes, it is advantageous to buy the hardware outright.

 Matching the required computing power with the actual exiting computing power is hard and over-provisioning is wasting money.
-Thus having infrastructure that can scale according to the currently required computing power can lead to less money having to spend.
+Thus having infrastructure that can scale according to the currently required computing power can lead to less money having to be spent.

 <img src="./res/PAAS/image-20240221090917375.png" alt="image-20240221090917375" style="zoom:67%;" />